SirJonthe/MiniLib/README.md

 Compiling
 ---------
-* There should be nothing more than to include these files in your current project and compiling with your compiler of choise.
+* There should be nothing more than to include these files in your current project and compiling with your compiler of choice.
 * Tested with current versions of g++, msvc, and clang.

 NOTES